wisecubeai/pubmed-parser/README.md

 # Build Instructions

-This project has the JAXB libraries it needs included since they do not come bundled with the JDK anymore The sample pubmed xml and dtd are in the pubmed/ folder Once you cd into pubmed/ folder, run the following command to kick off a build
+This project has the JAXB libraries it needs included since they do not come bundled with the JDK anymore The sample pubmed xml and dtd are in the schema/ folder

-./build.sh
+Run the following command to kick off a build, test and assembly of the Shaded Jar.
+This will create a unified/shaded/fat pubmed-parser.jar in a newly created 'dist' folder

+`./build.sh`

 # Sample Usage